-Investing in a Professionally Developed Website
+Investing in a professionally developed website.

-A good website holds more value than you think
+A good website holds more value than you think.

 When clients approach us to redesign their website, they’re often quick to talk about cost.
 And why shouldn’t they?
 It’s an important consideration.
-When small or medium-sized businesses compete with large enterprises, they often do so with a limited budget and they face an uphill battle for brand awareness.
+When small or medium-sized businesses compete with large enterprises, they often do so with a limited budget and face an uphill battle for brand awareness.
 But to really understand the cost to your organization, you should also understand the tremendous opportunity of having a strong web presence.

 A professional digital presence that speaks to your target audience will make a much greater impact than a billboard, a van wrap, or a social account.
 A digital identity also fosters trust and legitimacy.
 And because large enterprises are slow to embrace change, an up-to-date website can give small to medium-sized enterprises an advantage.